EXDEICIDA/Inventory-System/README.md

 ## Contact

-If you have any questions or suggestions regarding the Echolon Inventory System, please feel free to contact us at [javadsoltano@gmail.com](mailto:email@example.com).
+If you have any questions or suggestions regarding the Echelon Inventory System, please feel free to contact us at [javadsoltano@gmail.com](mailto:email@example.com).

 ![UI MainPage](https://github.com/EXDEICIDA/Inventory-System/raw/main/EcholonAppPictures/UI_MainPage.png)
 *Image Description: Screenshot of the Main Page User Interface.*